 Organic lavender farming enables us to further our preservation mission by balancing our rich agricultural history with environmental concerns such as water conservation and soil structure.
 We use a steam distillation process right on the farm to extract the essential oil and ensure absolute purity.
 The oil then goes into our line of artisan products and amenities at Los Poblanos Inn to offer our guests a deeply relaxing experience directly connected to the land itself.

 Our dedication to lavender will expand with more field space and special attention paid to utilizing the historic greenhouse for both year-round food sources and lavender propagation.
-Our farmers’ focus is on creating a Grosso land-race specific to our unique North Valley climate and soils.
+Our farmers’ focus is on creating a Grosso cultivar specific to our unique North Valley climate and soils.
 This will help us have stronger plants with less work, meaning more lavender for us all to enjoy.

 Interested in seeing our lavender in bloom?